What is Critical Chain Project Management?

 It aims to bring about a more positive result by changing the project control and management system as well as the project plan.
 One of the objectives is to extract better performance from the project team and the supporting staff.
 It can help minimize most of the resource constraints before the start of a project and makes use of buffers for effective project control.
 It is equally applicable to waterfall or you may get started with agile project management methodology.

-This lecture is discussed in more detail, during AIMS’ Online Project Management Certificate Program and diploma in project management programs.
-These online programs are UK Accredited and lead to PhD in project management.
+This lecture is a part of AIMS’ Online Project Management Certificate Program and diploma in project management programs.
+These online programs are UK Accredited and lead to Masters and PhD in project management programs.

 Critical chain scheduling is a method that is based on resource-leveling.
 For any company, the perfect scenario is when there is absolutely no shortage of resources.
 But such situations are never the case in reality.